 As seems is the case with all of his films, James Cameron later released a special DVD edition containing scenes that were not in the original.
 These scenes include Michael Biehn’s reappearance to Linda Hamilton in a dream at the asylum, inspiring her to escape; more development of Joe Morton’s character and home life; a scene where a malfunctioning T-1000 accidentally develops the markings of a lamppost; scenes where it is explained how the future John Connor was able to tame The Terminator and switch on its learning mode; and a scene where Edward Furlong teaches the Terminator to smile.

-The awful Terminator 3: Rise of the Machines (2003) was a further sequel, produced by Gale Ann Hurd and starring Arnold Schwarzenegger but made without James Cameron’s involvement, and this was followed by the somewhat better Terminator Salvation (2009) with Christian Bale as the adult John Connor and the disastrous Terminator Genisys (2015) with a return appearance from an aging Arnold Schwarzenegger; and the upcoming Terminator: Dark Fate (2019) with return appearances from Arnold Schwarzenegger and Linda Hamilton.
+This was followed by Terminator 3: Rise of the Machines (2003) was a further sequel, produced by Gale Ann Hurd and starring Arnold Schwarzenegger but made without James Cameron’s involvement; Terminator Salvation (2009) with Christian Bale as the adult John Connor; the disastrous Terminator Genisys (2015) with a return appearance from an aging Arnold Schwarzenegger; and the upcoming Terminator: Dark Fate (2019) with return appearances from Arnold Schwarzenegger and Linda Hamilton.
 There was also the tv series Terminator: The Sarah Connor Chronicles (2008-9) featuring Lena Headey in the role of Sarah Connor.
 Terminator 2 was parodied in Hot Shots!
 Part Deux (1993).
 Robert Patrick later made cameos as the T-1000 in both Wayne’s World (1992) and the Arnold Schwarzengger action movie spoof Last Action Hero (1993).
 In 2017, James Cameron re-released Terminator 2 in 3D.